No-Bake Oatmeal Energy Balls

 You can grind the flax seeds in a coffee grinder or blender.
 Then mix all remaining ingredients together with an electric mixer.

-Yes!
-Yet then this recipe is no longer vegan.
+Yes, you can!
+However, then this recipe is no longer vegan.
 If that doesn’t matter to you, go right ahead.

 More Healthy Snack Options